In 1967, the Genealogical Committee was organized by a group of thirty individuals interested in pursuing genealogy.

 How do I begin?

-- Choose a family member or ancestor to write about.
+- Identify an ancestor to write about.

 Can I have help with my project?